Shunting layout for G1MRA 75th October 2022

 This is intended as a participation exercise, so the more that participate the merrier.

-The day will probably start with shunting by the BR08 (no preparation required), followed by steam locos as available.
+The day will probably start with shunting by the batteey powered LSWR M7 (no preparation required), followed by steam locos as available.

 I may not have time to test this all out thoroughly before the event, so it may turn into an interesting debugging exercise.